2Kronos/webgl-Boiler-plate/README.md

-Starting point for all my webgl code
+Starting point for all my webgl code.